 Public Service Loan Forgiveness applies to those who work with a qualified employer.
-Those who work for government at any level are usually included.
+Those who work for the government at any level are usually included.
 The automatic forbearance will not affect your progress with PSLF.
 If you remain working with a qualifying employer, the months in forbearance will count toward the 120 payments necessary to receive the forgiveness.

 Also, Income-Driven Repayment plans require 20-25 years of monthly student loan payments to get loan forgiveness.
-If you don’t make federal student loan payment during this forbearance period, you can still get “credit” as having made your payment for purposes of qualifying for forgiveness.
+If you don’t make a federal student loan payment during this forbearance period, you can still get “credit” as having made your payment for purposes of qualifying for forgiveness.

 Why should I continue paying my student loans while in forbearance?

 The reason to pay student loans now is that there is no interest accrual.
 So, every dollar you pay will first pay off any existing interest (from before the pause) and then any remaining amount will directly lower your student loan principal balance.

 What are my other options?